 There are two ways to come to the UK as a partner:

 If you are not yet married or in a civil partnership, you can apply for an initial six month Fiancee Visa which allows you to come to the UK to marry or enter into a civil partnership with your partner.
-You must marry or enter the civil partnership before the six month period ends and apply for Leave to Remain as the Partner of a British Citizen or Settled Person.
-(See Spouse or Partner Leave to Remain)
+You must marry or enter the civil partnership before the six month period ends and apply for Permission to Stay as the Partner of a British Citizen or Settled Person.
+(See Spouse or Partner Permission to Stay)

 If you are already married or in a civil partnership, you can apply for a Spouse/Partner Visa.
-You will be granted 33 months' leave to enter the UK and live and work here.
-You will need to extend your leave at the end of the 33 months (See Spouse or Partner Leave to Remain).
+You will be granted 33 months' permission to enter the UK and live and work here.
+You will need to extend your permission at the end of the 33 months (See Spouse or Partner Permission to Remain).

 An unmarried partner must show that he/she has lived together in a relationship like marriage for at least two years with the person already in the UK.